srossan/devops-project/README.md

 This project is about creating a python program with machine learning capability, using flask.
 Leveraging CI/CD pipelines technology was used to deploy and run the app.

-A CI pipeline was set in Github Actions
-See following README for details
+A Continous Integration (CI) pipeline was set in Github Actions See following README for details

 ![README-scaffold.md](README-scaffold.md)

-A CD pipeline has been built in Azure pipeline, and using a web app for running the webservice/Flask API.
+A Continuous Distribution (CD) pipeline has been built in Azure pipeline, and using a web app for running the webservice/Flask API.

 ## Project Plan
 Project Plan